maxpowis/cv/README.md

 Peronal add-ons:

 * Github actions for build & release
+* Generate thumbnails for diplay in this readme
 * helpers for employer & job records
 * compute age and experience durations
-* Github relaese version embedded in the pdf
+* Github release version embedded in the pdf

 ## Preview